adedomin/CSC450-project-proposal/final/final.md

 // parsed by a plugin named parseJson SHELL_VARS[ident] = parseJson(buffer)
 // a plugin that uses xpath to select some
-// values from a XML document and stores it SHELL_VARS[ident2] = xpathSelector(buffer, args)
+// values from an XML document and stores it SHELL_VARS[ident2] = xpathSelector(buffer, args)
 ```